 From beautifully crafted sushi to izakaya comfort food, these Japanese restaurants in Hong Kong will transport you to the streets of Shibuya

-The city is a food heaven with all sorts of international cuisine, from Italian restaurants to halal restaurants.
-It’s no surprise that one of Hong Kongers’ favourites is Japanese cuisine, even some of the most signature Hong Kong snacks are imported from Japan!
+The city is a culinary heaven with all sorts of international cuisine, from Italian restaurants to halal restaurants.
+It’s no surprise that one of Hong Kongers’ favourites is Japanese cuisine, even some of the signature Hong Kong snacks are imported from Japan!
 If you’re on the lookout for a good warm bowl of ramen – from authentic to fusion – or Tokyo-inspired sashimi platters, then these Japanese restaurants in Hong Kong are the best spots to get a taste of Nippon.

 Japanese restaurants in Hong Kong that we love